lembn/CLUNKS/README.md

 C# Access Webcam: https://www.google.com/search?q=c%23+access+webcam&rlz=1C1CHBF_en-GBGB777GB777&oq=c%23+acc&aqs=chrome.0.69i59j69i57j69i58j69i60l2.1166j0j7&sourceid=chrome&ie=UTF-8

 # Keep in mind
-If buffer is too small to perform handshake, handshake is treated as failed <br>
 ATM, when encryption level <= EncryptionConfig.Strength.Light, the size of the key is too small for certificates.
 This is because the size of the key is too small to compensate for the salt which is generated with EncryptionConfig.Strength.Strong settings (as per the Handshake protocol) <br>

 # To add
 Common.Channels.ServerChannel itereates backwards though the list when checking for heartbeats so it can remove dead clients from client list within the same iteration.
 This mimimises lock time.
-TCP Listening overhaul.
-Compare new and old alogirhtms, talk about 3k problem of old algorithm, talk about consistency of new algorithm
-Buffer size is now only for UDP, new TCP buffer is not chunked Change any of the old Common.Channels.DataStream notes